 Misdemeanors are crimes and can have a lasting impact on your future.
 If you’ve been convicted of a misdemeanor, you have a criminal record.
 This can be quite detrimental to you personally as well as professionally.
 For example, if asked by an employer or prospective employer, you must disclose the misdemeanor.
 Ultimately, this record can impact your chances of being hired as well as your overall career.
 Although it may be possible to have a criminal record expunged at some point, it is important to take control as soon as possible and to speak with an attorney to discuss fighting the charges, valid defenses to the charges, and your options going forward.

-Call the Attorneys at KC Defense Counsel
+Call the Misdemeanor Attorneys at KC Defense Counsel

-The attorneys at KC Defense Counsel are experienced criminal defense attorneys and will work hard to ensure the best possible outcome of your case.
+The misdemeanor attorneys at KC Defense Counsel are experienced criminal defense attorneys and will work hard to ensure the best possible outcome of your case.
 They have helped hundreds of clients through a range of criminal charges from minor misdemeanors to serious felonies.
-The attorneys at KC Defense Counsel understand that misdemeanor charges can have a substantial impact on your life and will work hard to help ensure the best possible resolution of your case.
+The misdemeanor lawyers at KC Defense Counsel understand that misdemeanor charges can have a substantial impact on your life and will work hard to help ensure the best possible resolution of your case.